gdgpescara/hedwig/README.md

 The project is published under the [MIT license](/LICENSE.md).
 Feel free to clone and modify repo as you want, but don't forget to add a reference to authors :)

-_GDG Pescara is not endorsed and/or supported by Google, the corporation._